|Strong or tense?

 You don't want to be fighting biceps against biceps, the best techniques are the ones that the opponent gives you.

 Tense muscles are in fact weak muscles.
 They are not healthy, balanced and toned.
 They are over-working and straining.
 Your nervous system is sending and receiving faulty information from the muscles.

-This is not good for your taijiquan.
+This is not good for your tai chi.

 People are often not quite as fit as they may imagine.